November 11, 2018

 Consider wealth and poverty.
-For the poor, everyday troubles (car problems, illness) can trigger cascading financial consequences, where your inability to pay an immediate bill forces you to accept a high-interest loan, or perhaps to give up a job that’s impractical without that car.
+For the poor, everyday troubles (car problems, illness) can trigger cascading financial consequences, whereby your inability to pay an immediate bill forces you to accept a high-interest loan, or perhaps to give up a job that’s impractical without that car.
 Living paycheck to paycheck, you can’t explore other careers; you can’t afford to pass on so-so opportunities in favor of better ones; you can’t budget for the future.
 These challenges form a headwind that can make it almost impossible to hold your ground, let alone save for a rainy day.
 (Homelessness seems to represent a sort of event horizon beyond which difficulties increase so steeply that turning things around can become impossible.)

 For the wealthy, on the other hand, money is a tailwind.
 Without debt, you have plenty of extra savings to invest, and enough liquidity that you’ll never need to sell in a downturn.
 You pay low interest rates across multiple lines of credit.
 You put your children through college and pass along your head start in life.

 It’s as if the wealthy and the poor are separated by some centrifugal force, pushing them ever apart.
 Compounding interest isn’t just a mathematical phenomenon; it’s a metaphor for the general role of feedback loops.